-More Than 1.4 Million Cases of Coronavirus Confirmed in US—Here's Everything You Need to Know
+More Than 150,000 Deaths Due Coronavirus in the US—Here's Everything You Need to Know

-Here's what to look for and how to protect yourself and others.
+The crisis isn't over.
+Here's how to protect yourself and others.

 Where did the novel coronavirus—aka COVID-19—come from?

 This strain of novel (aka, new) coronavirus has never before been identified in humans.
-The WHO explains that they were first informed of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province of China on December 31, 2019.
+The World Health Organization (WHO) says it was first informed of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province of China on December 31, 2019.

 Since Chinese officials confirmed the new coronavirus—SARS-CoV-2—on January 7, COVID-19 has spread globally.
 It's currently in 188 countries and regions.

 According to the US Centers for Disease Control and Prevention (CDC), SARS-Cov-2 is a type of betacoronavirus, which likely originated in bats.
 Early on during the outbreak, the CDC noted that patients at the epicenter of the outbreak in Wuhan, China, had a connection to a large seafood and live animal market, suggesting animal-to-human transmission of the virus.
 (The rumor of "bat soup" being the origin of the virus, however, is false).
 Later on, the virus continued to spread between those who hadn't had a connection to the animal market, suggesting human-to-human transmission.

 What are coronaviruses in general?